 Other Ways for Teens to Make Money Without a Job

-These are the more, let's say, unusual/unethical ways to make money as a teen.
-These are in here for fun, I don't actually recommend these methods.
+These are the more, let's say, unusual/unorthodox/unethical ways to make money as a teen.
+Proceed with them at your own risk.

 If your parents give you lunch money for school, skip lunch and pocket the money.
 Maybe ask your friends to share some food with you though so you don't starve.